unibonn/indico-fetcher/README.md

 To download contributions for which authentication is required, there are two possibilities:
 * Whitelist the IP address of the system fetching the contributions in Indico.
 * Create an "API token" via your user preferences in the section "API tokens".
-The token needs "Classic API (read only)" scope.
+The token needs at least the "Classic API (read only)" scope, and potentially also "Everything (only GET)".
 Finally, set the token as `auth_token` in the config file.